zuora/togai-java-client/docs/EventSchemasApi.md

 List all event schema versions

-List all event schema versions
+Get a list of all the versions of an event schema

 ### Example
 ```java